meilisearch/documentation/migration-guide.md

 ## MDX basics

-MDX is a mix of markdown and React components.
-All markdown files are valid MDX.
-All MDX is valid markdown, but content within React components will not display as expected.
+MDX is a mix of Markdown and React components.
+All Markdown files are valid MDX.
+All MDX is valid Markdown, but content within React components will not display as expected.

 ### Components

 React components are similar to HTML tags, but start with a capital letter: `<Featured>`.

-Components can contain HTML elements, other components, and markdown:
+Components can contain HTML elements, other components, and Markdown:

 ```jsx
 <Component>